 In the fully automated and accredited Epiontis ID workflow, isolated DNA is treated with bisulfite reagents that convert all unmethylated cytosine bases to uracil, while methylated cytosines are not affected.
 The resulting changes in the DNA sequence are detected by quantitative PCR, making it possible to determine the numbers of specific immune cell types.

 Standardized data for global collaborations – and stepping back in time

-Precision for Medicine, which in addition to the Berlin lab, has five other labs in the EU and US, supports biomarker-driven, precision clinical research through specialized lab services and technologies developed in-house.
+Precision for Medicine, which in addition to the Berlin lab, has six other specialty labs in Europe and the US, supports biomarker-driven, precision clinical research through specialized lab services and technologies developed in-house.

 Today, customers can create a customized panel of immune cells from a selection of more than 30 pre-validated markers.
 Standardized reports list the percentage of individual cell types in a sample, as well as the absolute number of cells present per μl of blood.
 For large clinical studies, data can also be directly transferred to the client’s database.

 Because DNA-based data are highly reproducible, they can be aligned between cohorts and study sites, allowing researchers to interact globally.
 On top of that, new results can be compared with data from previous studies for re-evaluation – like stepping back in time.

 Compared to surface proteins, DNA molecules are very stable, so the Epiontis ID technology is not limited to fresh blood samples.
 Independent of storage conditions, it also works with all kinds of tissue samples (fresh, frozen, or paraffin-embedded), dried blood spots, and saliva.